Zulko/bricks_and_scissors/content/posts/dnaweaver.md

   width=600
 />

-For problems with more sources it can get trickier. but you get the general idea.
+For problems with more sources it can get trickier, but you get the general idea.
 The important is that when the algorithm finds out that a 5000-nucleotide fragment of the sequence can be obtained virtually for free via PCR, it will understand that it is on a "fast lane" and that there are probably no other way but to use that free source.
 Let's come back to this problem:

 <img
   src="../../post_assets/dnaweaver/supply_network_examples/complex.png"